 HEAVY BONDAGE

 Heavy bondage starts to get into more extreme poses.
 Typically, bondage is considered heavy if the restraints cannot be undone quickly (or by the model involved themself) and the models ability to speak or EASILY communicate is severely restricted.
-Heavy bondage often involves blind folds or ball gags which restrict the model knowing what is going on, or calling for help.
+Heavy bondage often involves complicated knots that are difficult or slow to undo and / or ball gags which restrict the model’s ability to free themselves, or reduces their ability to call for help.
+This creates a delicate situation which needs to be handled with care and discussed at length before hand.
+Safe words and / or signals should always be set up in advance so the model has a means of communicating distress.
 PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
 No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 ROPE WORK